Intellectual property

 The Chinese authorities can reject the registration request.
 They will give their reasoning.

-If a change to the brand name spelling, etc, is required then a new submission / money is often required.
+If a change to the brand name spelling, etc., is required, a new submission/money is often needed.

 - Chinese trademark registration acceptance

-Once a trademark registration is accepted there is a two year “cooling off period”.
-During this period any party can challenge your registration.
-While it would be unlikely that the challenge would be successful, there are no guarantee and it could result in time and money to resolve.
+Once a trademark registration is accepted, a two-year " cooling-off period.”
+During this period, any party can challenge your registration.
+While it would be unlikely that the challenge would be successful, there is no guarantee, and it could result in time and money to resolve.

-Once the two years has been past the trademark can no longer be challenged unless you stop using the trademark in China for over three years.
+Once the two years have passed, the trademark can no longer be challenged unless you stop using it in China for over three years.

 - Renewal processes

-Depending on the type of registration you may be required to renew every 10 to 15 years.
+Depending on the registration type, you may be required to renew every 10 to 15 years.

-Please make sure you have a full understanding of the renewal process, rule and regulations, etc, before you completing your trademark registration with your local agent.
+Please understand the renewal process, rules and regulations, etc., before completing your trademark registration with your local agent.

 Trademark registration enables